alexfinnarn/express-starter/README.md

 [DomainException] Unable to determine linked PHP is documented in https://github.com/laravel/valet/issues/470.
 It may not be possible to resolve this error using the `brew install php72` recommended in https://laravel.com/docs/5.6/valet.
 Using `brew install php71` works and is what we are using with Apache in production.

+### AJAX Autocomplete Lookups Fail

+Apply https://www.drupal.org/files/issues/autocomplete-security-optional-2749007-9.patch to core.
+This will eventually be included in our version of Drupal core run ` drush vset autocomplete_security_enforce_no_clean_url FALSE`